 In the past year, I have been under the teaching of Rick Lentz, who is director-mentor of Brother-to-Brother Ministries.
 There has been much discussion in reference to how we understand God's word, the Holy Bible.
 One of the great revelations for me has been to understand that what one reads in the New Testament must be read through the lens of our Jewish heritage, which is found in the Old Testament.
 Everything Jesus spoke of has to be connected to his heritage, so we must be connected to those same roots.
 If we are not, then our understanding is not completely grounded, and we lose the deeper meaning of Jesus' teachings and directions.

-Brother-to-Brother Ministries is the only Catholic organization dedicated to assisting Catholic men in Catholic faith formation through one to one mentoring and discipleship.
+Brother-to-Brother Ministries is one of the few Catholic organizations dedicated to assisting Catholic men in Catholic faith formation through one to one mentoring and discipleship.

 We do this by meeting individually with men to discover where they are on their Catholic faith journey and determine how we can help them develop a deeper personal relationship with Jesus.